Turbocharge your wedding edits with the help of AI

 Lightroom Classic and Lightroom

-Photographers who use Lightroom Classic and Lightroom are no doubt familiar with the ability to sync Develop settings among multiple photos—it’s a great way to apply a specific look or LUT to an entire set that could be a signature style or even just a subtle softening effect.
+Photographers who use Lightroom Classic and Lightroom are no doubt familiar with the ability to sync Develop settings among multiple photos—it’s a great way to apply a specific look or LUT to an entire set that could be a signature or even just a subtle softening effect.
 The Lightroom apps also incorporate a Select Subject command, making it easy to mask the bride and make our adjustments.

 With the bride masked, I can increase the exposure just on her.